Bunching and Taxing Multidimensional Skills: Positive Economy

 In our quantitative analysis, we infer the distribution of project values $F_z$ using earnings data.
 The key is to show that there exists a firm project $z$ such that $h(X) + h^*(z) = z X$ for any pairing $(z,X)$.
-When the wage bill $h$ is continuously differentiable the derived fact that $h(X) + h^*(z) = z X$ implies $z = h'(X)$.
-That is, the derivative of the firm's wage bill is equal to its project value.
-Given some increasing and convex wage bill $h$, and effective skills $X$, this condition identifies increasing values for firm productivity $z$.
+When the wage bill $h$ is continuously differentiable $h(X) + h^*(z) = z X$ implies $z = h'(X)$.
+That is, the derivative of the firm's wage bill equals its project value.
+Given an increasing and convex wage bill $h$, and effective skills $X$, this condition identifies increasing values for firm productivity $z$.

-We apply this logic to the parametric continuously differentiable function $h(X) = X^\eta + 2 \zeta$ where $\eta \geq 1$ governs the convexity of the wage bill and $\zeta$ captures the lowest wage per worker.
+We apply this logic to the parametric continuously differentiable function $h(X) = X^\eta + 2 \zeta$ where $\eta \geq 1$ governs the convexity of wages and $\zeta$ captures the lowest wage per worker.
 Using the derived fact that $z = h'(X)$, we can relate the distribution of firm projects $z$ to the convexity parameter $\eta$ of the wage bill.
-In the limit where $\eta$ is equal to 1, there is no dispersion in firm productivity.
+If $\eta=1$, there is no dispersion in firm productivity.
 We formalize this in Lemma \ref{prop:equilibrium_positive}.

-\begin{lemma} For some firm distribution $F_z$ there exists an equilibrium with ($i$) a self-matched assignment, and ($ii$) a wage function:
+\begin{lemma} For some firm distribution $F_z$ there exists an equilibrium with ($i$) a self-sorted assignment, and ($ii$) a wage function:

 \end{lemma}